ferila/desafio-spike/README.md

 # Instructions
+Open "main" notebook to see results.
-Open "main" notebook, change "data_folder" path and run
+If you want to run, change "data_folder" path and run.